 2014 Thorpe Menn Literary Excellence Award nominations are now being accepted until June 1, 2014.

 Thorpe Menn Literary Excellence Award nominations will be accepted until June 1, 2014.
 The award, sponsored by the American Association of University Women-Kansas City, MO Branch and the Kansas City Public Library is presented to a local author in recognition for their excellence in writing.
-The award will be presentend at a luncheon in October 2014 at the Central Library and includes a $500 check, certificate of recognition, and listing on the library’s website!
+The award will be presented at a luncheon on Saturday, October 4, 2014 at the Central Library and includes a $500 check, certificate of recognition, and listing on the library’s website.

 • Nominations must be submitted by June 1, 2014.

 • Nominations may be published works of fiction, non-fiction, children’s books or poetry.
 Text books, guide books, and how-to manuals are not eligible.

 • Nominated authors must reside in the greater Kansas City area – Jackson, Cass, Clay, Lafayette and Platte counties in Missouri, and Johnson, Leavenworth and Wyandotte counties in Kansas.